LoneDev6/FastNBT/README.md

 ## Why the Mojang and Spigot maps are separated?
 Paper user Mojang mapped JAR.
-At the same time Paper itself remaps the plugins JARs at runtime, thinking that they all are Spigot mapped.
-This causes issues because it remaps the already remapped classes.
+At the same time Paper itself remaps the plugins JARs at runtime.
+This causes issues because it does not remap code that is loaded dynamically.
 This is the only solution I found to avoid this issue, in the future I might come up with something else.

 # LoneDev's Notes